-Gestational trophoblastic disease is a tumor originating from the trophoblast, which surrounds the blastocyst and develops into the chorion and amnion (see page Placenta and embryo at about 11 4/7 weeks gestation Amniotic sac and placenta For conception (fertilization), a live sperm must unite with an ovum in a fallopian tube with normally functioning epithelium.
+Gestational trophoblastic disease includes a spectrum of proliferative disorders ranging from nonneoplastic hydatiform moles to malignant neoplastic disorders.
+These disorders originate from the trophoblastic layer of the embryo, which surrounds the blastocyst and develops into the chorion and amnion (see figure Placenta and embryo at about 11 4/7 weeks gestation Amniotic sac and placenta For conception (fertilization), a live sperm must unite with an ovum in a fallopian tube with normally functioning epithelium.
 Conception occurs just after ovulation, about 14 days after a menstrual... read more ).

 Gestational trophoblastic disease can occur during or after an intrauterine or ectopic pregnancy.
-If the disease occurs during a pregnancy, spontaneous abortion, eclampsia, or fetal death typically occurs; the fetus rarely survives.
+Risk is increased in pregnancies in women at the extremes of reproductive life, especially after age 45 years.
+During a pregnancy, disease typically results in spontaneous abortion, eclampsia, or fetal death.

 There are two types of molar pregnancy:

-After a complete hydatidiform mole, local invasion occurs in 15% of cases, and metastatic disease occurs in 5%.
-After a partial mole, local invasion occurs in up to 3 to 5% and metastatic disease is rare (3 General references Gestational trophoblastic disease is proliferation of trophoblastic tissue in pregnant or recently pregnant women.
+Choriocarcinoma develops after 2 to 3% of hydatidiform moles, more commonly after a complete than a partial mole.
+After a complete hydatidiform mole, about 15 to 20% of patients are treated for gestational trophoblastic neoplasia.
+Invasive mole occurs in 15% of cases, and metastatic disease occurs in 5%.
+After a partial mole, local invasion occurs in up to 3 to 5%, and metastatic disease is rare (3 General references Gestational trophoblastic disease is proliferation of trophoblastic tissue in pregnant or recently pregnant women.
 Manifestations may include excessive uterine enlargement, vomiting, vaginal... read more ).

 Initial manifestations of a hydatidiform mole suggest early pregnancy, but the uterus often becomes larger than expected within 10 to 16 weeks gestation.
-Commonly, women test positive for pregnancy and have vaginal bleeding and severe vomiting, and fetal movement and fetal heart sounds are absent.
-Passage of grapelike tissue strongly suggests the diagnosis.
+Commonly, women test positive for pregnancy and have vaginal bleeding and severe nausea and vomiting (hyperemesis gravidarum Hyperemesis Gravidarum Hyperemesis gravidarum is uncontrollable vomiting during pregnancy that results in dehydration, weight loss, and ketosis.
+Diagnosis is clinical and by measurement of urine ketones, serum electrolytes... read more ) and fetal movement and fetal heart sounds are absent.
+Vaginal passage of grapelike tissue strongly suggests the diagnosis.

 Placental site trophoblastic tumors tend to cause bleeding.

-Choriocarcinoma usually manifests with symptoms due to metastases.
+Choriocarcinoma usually manifests with symptoms due to lung, liver, or brain metastases.

 Gestational trophoblastic disease is suspected in women with a positive pregnancy test and any of the following: